saranshgrover/website/content/projects/markdown/soliyarn.md

 Some key takeaways from these sessions were:

 1. The most important roadblock for clients currently was an easy way to connect, configure, and manage Soliyarn products in one place.
 Clients often mentioned they were unable to connect devices without the support of Soliyarn staff, so providing ways to get support and feedback from staff was also essential.
-2. There may be some <u>software limitations</u> depending on the client that we must be aware of as designers and engineers.
+2. There may be some <mark>software limitations</mark> depending on the client that we must be aware of as designers and engineers.
 Due to these limitations, the portal must be adaptable to older, less capable devices with lower RAM and GPU's.
 This was specifically important for the real-time visualizations
    <br/><br/>

 #### **Defining the Structure**

 Before designing prototypes, we wanted to define the structure of the portal after receiving the development specifications.
-For this, we worked closely with engineers, designers and stakeholders to <u>create a complete task flow for the portal.</u> Creating this flow helped us document and understand key tasks for the portal and have a unified point of reference for design and development.
+For this, we worked closely with engineers, designers and stakeholders to <mark>create a complete task flow for the portal.</mark> Creating this flow helped us document and understand key tasks for the portal and have a unified point of reference for design and development.

 <div style="width:100%;display:flex;align-items:center;flex-direction:column">
 <img src='/images/projects/soliyarn-user-flow.png' alt='Image showing the User Flow Chart'>